Alpes Graiae et Poeninae: History

+Roman conquest and early administration

 The region of Vallis Poenina, corresponding to the modern Canton of Valais between the Lake Geneva and the Great St. Bernard Pass, was inhabited at the time of the Roman conquest by Celtic tribes known as the Vallenses, namely the Nantuates, Veragri, Seduni, and Uberi.
 After the Roman invasion led by Augustus in 16–15 BC, the area was initially placed under military control (praefectus Raetis, Vindolicis, vallis Poeninae) and incorporated into the province of Raetia et Vindelicia, which stretched between the central Alps and the Danube.

+Formation of the province

-The Vallensian tribes were granted Latin Rights and grouped together into a single civitas Vallensium during the reign of Claudius (41–54 AD).
-According to most scholars, Vallis Poenina was separated from Raetia et Vindelicia and united with the newly created Alpes Graiae, located west of the Little St Bernard Pass and inhabited by the Ceutrones, during the same period.
-They formed together the province of Alpes Graiae et Poeninae, with one chief town for each division: Forum Claudii Ceutronum or Axima (modern Aime-la-Plagne) for the Alpes Graiae, and Forum Claudii Vallensium or Octodorus (modern Martigny) for the Alpes Poeninae.
+The Vallensian tribes were granted Latin Rights and grouped into a single civitas Vallensium during the reign of Claudius (41–54 AD).
+Most scholars associate this period with the beginning of the administrative reorganisation that eventually detached the Vallis Poenina from Raetia et Vindelicia and linked it to the Alpes Graiae, the Ceutron territory west of the Little St Bernard Pass.
+However, an inscription from Claudius's reign shows that the Vallis Poenina was still under the authority of the procurator of Raetia at that time, and the exact moment when the two Alpine districts were fully united remains uncertain.

-During the reign of Diocletian (284–305), the province was integrated into the praeses of the Diocese of Gaul.
-Some scholars date the unification of the Alpes Graiae and Alpes Poeninae to this period rather than the reign of Claudius.
+By the 2nd century, the two regions formed the province of Alpes Graiae et Poeninae, with Axima (Forum Claudii Ceutronum, modern Aime-la-Plagne) serving as the chief town of the Graian division, and Octodurus (Forum Claudii Vallensium, modern Martigny) as the centre of the Poenine district.
+Some scholars date the definitive unification of the Alpes Graiae and Alpes Poeninae to the reign of Septimius Severus (193–211 AD) rather than to the reign of Claudius.

+Late Antiquity and Early Middle Ages

+During the administrative reforms of Diocletian (284–305), the province was integrated into the praeses of the Dioecesis Galliarum.
 In 381, the first Bishop of the region, Theodul, was mentioned.
 After the Fall of the Western Roman Empire, the region was invaded by the Burgundians and incorporated into their kingdom.
 After its fall, it was integrated into the Frankish Kingdom in 534, then briefly invaded by the Lombards in 574.